-5. The Committee has jurisdiction over disputes concerning legal fees (and associated costs) paid, charged or claimed for services performed for the client by an attorney under an express or implied contract establishing an attorney-client relationship.
+- 7. The Committee has jurisdiction over disputes concerning legal fees (and associated costs) paid, charged or claimed for services performed for the client by an attorney under an express or implied contract establishing an attorney-client relationship.
 The attorney must be licensed to practice law in Wisconsin or have been granted permission to represent the client in the matter pending before a court or agency in the state of Wisconsin.

-- 6. A "party" to the arbitration means each person who has agreed in writing to binding arbitration in the same matter. - 7.
+The person who paid the client's fees or person who is obligated to do so as a representative of the client can apply for arbitration with the consent of the client. - 8.
+A "party" to the arbitration means each person who has agreed in writing to binding arbitration in the same matter. - 9.
 When a request for arbitration is made and the responding party consents, no party may withdraw from the arbitration without the agreement of all parties.
 The Committee does not have jurisdiction to arbitrate disputes concerning: - (a) Fees which have been approved by a court or which a court by law has the exclusive jurisdiction to fix or determine; or, - (b) Fees which are the subject of a pending lawsuit, unless the court before which the lawsuit is pending requests the involvement of the Committee and the parties on referral agree to arbitration under these rules.